pamelars86/YouTube-genai/README.md

     docker-compose up
     ```

-2. **Download the required models** inside the Docker container.
-You can pull multiple, such as `deepseek-r1` and `llama3.1`, using the following command:
+2. **Download the required models (only if you are running Ollama inside Dockerninside the Docker container)**.

+Firstly, you will need to use `docker-compose-ollamadockerized.yml` instead of the content of docker-compose.yml of this repo.
+Then, you can pull multiple, such as `deepseek-r1` and `llama3.1`, using the following command:

     ```bash
     docker exec -it ollama ollama pull deepseek-r1